 Luigi’s offers both Italian and Greek cuisine, which is an interesting combination, but one the locals really love.

 Farmhaus Burgers and Frog Hollow Tavern are owned by the same group and are both highly-regarded.
 You’ll have to wait on a line at Farmhaus, but the burgers are worth it.
-Frog Hollow is more of a sit down affair with regional sourced ingredients and a great wine list.
+Frog Hollow is more of a sit-down affair with regionally sourced ingredients and a great wine list.
 They do have a good burger here too, but it’s hard to stay away from the cowboy rib-eye.
 Just make sure to make your reservation well in advance because it’s one of the most popular restaurants in town.
 You might not expect to find good Peruvian chicken in Augusta, but that’s what DiChickO’s Peri-Peri Café offers with some dynamite peri peri sauce on top of a chicken breast in their Classic Red sandwich.

 There are a few bar options to hit before or after your meal.
-Beer lovers will want to hit the Hive Growler Bar for one of the 59 beers on tap that rotate regularly.
+Beer lovers will want to hit the Hive Growler Bar for one of the 59 beers on tap that rotates regularly.
 Stillwater Tap Room also has some good beers on tap to go with their Bluegrass or Americana music.
 You can also find live music at Sky City down the street.
 Surrey Tavern is an English-style pub that’ll make you feel more like you’ll be at the British Open than the Masters.
-They younger crowd will likely end up at Tipsey McStumbles.
+The younger crowd will likely end up at Tipsey McStumbles.